anirbanroydas/mosquittoChat/README.rst

 * Public chat
 * Shows who joined and who left
-* Shows number of people online
+* Shows list of users online/offline
+* Show last seen of offline features
-* Shows who is typing and who is not
+* Shows who is typing and who is not - typing indicator
+* Shows number of people online in public chat
 * Join/Leave chat room features